-Climate Adaptation Policy Objectives will be included in the Climate Adaptation Master Plan for Water Implementation Strategy, seeking approval in early 2025.
-Member agency comments on Draft Working Memorandum 10 are requested by Monday, February 10, 2025.
+The Climate Adaptation Policy Framework will be included in the Climate Adaptation Master Plan for Water Implementation Strategy.
+Staff will seek approval of this strategy in early 2025.
+Member agency comments on Draft Working Memorandum #10 were incorporated where appropriate, and comment letters are attached (Attachment 3).